RMITJake/SEPM-A2/DesignSpec.md

 - InputHandler
 	Parses and interprets user inputs, directs the Menu class backend
   - GetInput
+- ValidationHandler
+  Validates the user input and throws exceptions where needed
   - RegexMatch
 - File Handler
   Handles the retreival and modification of records from the CSV files